Seagate/openSeaChest/README.md

 * gcc
 * make

-From a terminal, change directory to "OpenSeaChest/Make/gcc".
+From a terminal, change directory to "openSeaChest/Make/gcc".

-Run the command "make release" to build the release version of the OpenSeaChest tools.
+Run the command "make release" to build the release version of the openSeaChest tools.
 After compilation is complete, the tools will be output into a subfolder named "openseachest_exes"

 #### Windows
+Your system will require the latest [Microsoft Visual C++ 2017 Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) to run the compiled openSeaChest tools.

 Required Tools:
 * Visual Studio 2013 or 2015 or 2017 (can also use msbuild)
   * Windows 8/8.1 SDK for Visual Studio 2013